 Traditional learning methods are changing to meet the needs of tech-savvy individuals who are busy and frequently on the move.
 TikTok has not only revolutionised social media but has paved the way for a new approach to training.
 Using TikTok-style content in a learning environment has many benefits—bite-sized learning links to microlearning principles and increased motivation and engagement.
+Communications training and employee empowerment can both benefit significantly from this innovative approach.

 This age demographic has mostly turned its back on traditional learning methods, as 54% believe their education has prepared them for the future.
 Individuals learn new things from TikTok in their spare time.
 Why shouldn’t this interest be transferred to work?
+Using TikTok-style content for communications training can make the learning process more appealing and relevant for younger employees, fostering greater employee empowerment.

 When TikTok first appeared, many dismissed the platform as a dance app or a fleeting gimmick.
 However, TikTok gets more traffic than Google, making it challenging to ignore.

 TikTok promotes education with hashtags such as #LearnOnTikTok and #EduTok.
 Countdown’s Rachel Riley gives maths tips, and actor Sean Sager provides acting lessons.
 Providing information in short and engaging bursts means there’s a masterclass in pretty much anything.
 If employees already use TikTok to learn, employers providing relevant, exciting content suitable for professional development makes complete sense.
+This is particularly effective for communications training, which often requires regular refreshers and updates.

 #LearnOnTikTok has over 282.8 billion views – the demand for short-form education is undeniable.
 According to the Journal of Applied Psychology, studies show that microlearning is 17% more effective than traditional learning methods.